-We’re looking forward to welcoming your four-legged friends to Tresco this February during our dog-friendly month.
+We’re looking forward to welcoming your four-legged friends to Tresco this November and in February during our dog-friendly months.
 Tresco’s wild and beautiful landscape is paradise for your pooch, with plenty of beaches and coastal paths to explore.

 Here are three of our favourite island dog walks: